Privacy risk in GeoData: A survey: Background

 ~\\ An inference attack corresponds to a process by which an adversary that has access to some data related to individuals (and potentially some auxiliary information) tries to deduce new personal information that was not explicitly present in the original data.
-For geographical data, the inferencing attacks have been studied for a long time~\cite{sharad2013, de2013, unnikrishnan2013}.
-The most common inferencing attack type applied on geo data is de-anonymising attacks~\cite{gambs2014}.
+For geographical data, the inference attacks have been studied for a long time~\cite{sharad2013, de2013, unnikrishnan2013}.
+The most common inference attack type applied on geodata is de-anonymising attacks~\cite{gambs2014}.
 The de-anonymising attack aims to re-identify individuals using their anonymised location data.

-Gambs et al.~\cite{gambs2014} proposed a de-anonymising attack where an adversary tries to infer the identity of a particular individual using their mobility traces.
-More precisely, the proposed attack can re-identify individuals with a high success rate whose movements are contained in an anonymous dataset provided that the adversary can used as background information some mobility traces of the same individuals that he has been able to observe during the training phase.
+Gambs et al.~\cite{gambs2014} introduce a de-anonymising attack strategy, where an adversary tries to infer the identity of a specific individual through analysis of their mobility traces.
+More precisely, this attack method demonstrates a high success rate in re-identifying individuals whose movements are documented in an anonymous dataset.
+This success is contingent upon the adversary having access to mobility traces of the same individuals, observed during a training phase, which they can employ as background information.

-Wang et al.~\cite{wang2016} proposed a new model to profile users’ spatio-temporal mobility behaviours and use the model to launch the de-anonymisation attack.
-The authors used User Hidden Markov model to profile the user movements and used an algorithm to rank the users based on the probability that each individual matches with a given profile.
+Wang et al.~\cite{wang2016} propose a new model to profile users’ spatiotemporal mobility behaviours and use the model to launch the de-anonymisation attack.
+The authors use the User Hidden Markov Model to profile the user movements and used an algorithm to rank the users based on the probability that each individual matches with a given profile.

-A recent work by Eshun and Palmieri~\cite{eshun2022} proposed two de-anonymisation techniques using hidden markov models.
-In their attacks both the temporal and spatial influences on user mobility trajectories are considered for making prediction on users movemement.
-These predictions are used to create a profile for each individual and the re-identification of individuals based on these user profiles are performed based on a divergence measure.
-An experimental evaluation on real-world mobility traces showed that their proposed attack can achieve over 80\% of accuracy in re-identifying individuals.
+A recent work by Eshun and Palmieri~\cite{eshun2022} proposes two de-anonymisation techniques using Hidden Markov Models.
+In their attacks, both the temporal and spatial influences on user mobility trajectories are considered for predicting user movements.
+These predictions are then used to create a profile for each individual, and the re-identification of individuals based on these user profiles is achieved through a divergence measure.
+An experimental evaluation on real-world mobility traces shows that their proposed attack can achieve over 80\% of accuracy in re-identifying individuals.